MicrosoftDocs/WSL/commandline/WSL/about.md

 # Windows Subsystem for Linux Documentation

-The Windows subsystem for Linux lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+The Windows Subsystem for Linux lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.

-The Windows subsystem for Linux allows you to:
+You can:

-1. Choose your favorite Linux distribution from the Windows Store.
+1. Choose your favorite Linux distributions [from the Windows Store](https://aka.ms/wslstore).
 1. Run common command-line utilities such as `grep`, `sed`, `awk`, etc.
-1. Use the Linux-compatible filesystem and access fixed Windows storage mounted under `/mnt/...`
 1. Run Bash shell scripts and Linux command-line applications including:
     * Tools: vim, emacs, tmux
     * Languages: Javascript/node.js, Ruby, Python, C/C++, C# & F#, Rust, Go, etc.
     * Services: sshd, MySQL, Apache, lighttpd
-1. Install additional Linux tools using `apt`
+1. Install additional Linux tools using the distribution's built in package manager (`apt-get`, for example).
 1. Invoke Windows applications from the Linux console.
 1. Invoke Linux applications on Windows.